umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-providers.md

 # Shipping Providers

-Shipping Providers are how Umbraco Commerce is able to perform realtime shipping opperations.
-Their job is to provide a standard interface between third-party shipping opperators and Umbraco Commerce itself.
-This is done in order to allow the passing of information between the two platforms.
+Shipping Providers are how Umbraco Commerce can perform real-time shipping operations.
+Their job is to provide a standard interface between third-party shipping operators and Umbraco Commerce.
+This is done to allow the passing of information between the two platforms.

-How the integrations work is often different for each shipping opperator.
-The Umbraco Commerce Shipping Providers add a flexible interface that should be able to work with most shipping opperators.
+How the integrations work is often different for each shipping operator.
+The Umbraco Commerce Shipping Providers add a flexible interface that should work with most shipping operators.

 ## Example Shipping Provider